What is the Energy Charter Treaty?

 The investors suing – Western European companies cashing in

-Companies and individuals registered in the Netherlands, Germany, Luxembourg, and the UK, and in the tax haven Cyprus, make up 58% of the 171 investors involved in known claims by the end of 2019.
+Companies and individuals registered in the Netherlands, Germany, Luxembourg, the UK, and Cyprus, make up 58% of the 171 investors involved in known claims by the end of 2019.

 The ECT – a powerful weapon for mailbox companies

 Thanks to the ECT’s overly broad definition of “investor” and “investment”, many of the companies suing under the ECT are mere mailbox companies (firms with hardly any employees in those countries but used by large corporations to shift profits and avoid paying taxes).

 An extraordinary 24 out of the 25 supposedly ‘Dutch’ investors who led ECT-lawsuits by the end of 2019 are such mailbox companies.
 They include Khan Netherlands (used by Canadian mining company Khan Resources to sue Mongolia even though Canada is not even a party to the ECT), and Isolux Infrastructure Netherlands and Charanne (both used by Spanish businessmen Luis Delso and José Gomis, two of the richest Spaniards, to sue Spain).

 24 out of 25 ECT cases filed by alleged “Dutch” investors are from mere mailbox companies.

 “The ECT has been on the radar screen of “treaty shoppers” for some time.”